 Tip: Woven embellishments can also be made from

 decorative paper.
-In this case strips from the decorative paper was used
+In this case, strips cut from decorative paper were used

 for both the vertical and horizontal strips.